igvteam/igv-docs/igv-docs/docs/IGV-Web/IGV-Web_UserGuide.md

 Be aware that the saved state of an IGV session includes pointers to the data files for any loaded tracks.
 So to fully restore the state, you must have access to the same files that were loaded when the IGV session was saved.

+!!! tip " "
-> **Note:** Due to security restrictions on web browsers, if you loaded any files from the local file system, IGV cannot automatically load them for you when you restore the session **even if you run the session in the same environment on the same computer** where you saved the session.
+    Due to security restrictions on web browsers, if you loaded any files from the local file system, IGV cannot automatically load them for you when you restore the session **even if you run the session in the same environment on the same computer** where you saved the session.

 ## Session files